microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 application, but no single step is too large to review.
 As such, I'll attempt to break down the work required into atomic pieces, and provide a relative ordering for the work described above.

+These tasks are broken into sections, because it seems that there's roughly three tracks of work to be done here, which can be done relatively independently of each other.

 <hr>